Trumah(Exodus 25:1-27:19)

 A. We can put aside some of our allowance for the needy.
 We can share our toys, etc.

-Q. When we see someone else needs help, when should we "just mind our own business" and when should we "get involved" and try to help?
+Q. When we see that someone else needs help, when should we "just mind our own business" and when should we "get involved" and try to help?

 A. We should really try to get involved and help if we can, as long as we're not putting ourselves in danger.
 The world becomes a better place when we all try to help each other out.